Wolverhampton BTW

 Each text entry contains links from author names to short biographies, many based on original archival research.
 The title, publisher's imprint, and printer's colophon of each item have been transcribed accurately and in full from inspected texts (see 'Copy inspected') or reconstructed from available bibliographical resources (see 'Sources').
 For titles, capitalization is standardized following the MLA Style Guide and line breaks are not indicated.
 Title page epigraphs, if any, are reproduced and identified in the Notes; title page engravings are also described.
 Titles that do not include author attributions can be assumed to have been published anonymously, unless otherwise indicated in the Notes.
 Entries also include a physical description of the book ('Format'), its Genre, a unique BTW record number, and the main Region(s) covered by the book's content.
 In addition to title page epigraphs and illustrations, the Notes also include further editions (including foreign printings and translations), dedications, and reviews.

 As suggested above, DWTW remains a work in progress and will be updated periodically as and when new information about authors and texts becomes available.
-Project updates and features will appear on the News & Events page as well as the CTTR 'transculture' blog.
+Project updates and features will appear on the News & Events page.

 Credits and Acknowledgements